When traveling with kids, many families find that cruises are one of the best options.

 When you are choosing a cruise line for your family, you will want to look at the specific amenities and activities offered by the ship you’ll be sailing and choose the cruise line that appeals to your family the most.

-So, when you are choosing a cruise line for your family, you’ll want to look at the specific amenities and activities offered by the ship you’ll be sailing.
 Even among some of the most kid-friendly cruise lines, activities vary greatly.
-This is especially important for longer sailings, and those sailings with multiple days at sea, where you’ll be spending much time on the ship.
+This is especially important for longer sailings and those sailings with multiple days at sea, where you will be spending much time on the ship.